 The runnable uri is used as the test name that the native unittest TestLoader will use to find the test.
 A native unittest test runner (TextTestRunner) will be used to execute the test.

-- uri: a "dotted name" that can be given to Python standard library's unittest.
-TestLoader. loadTestsFromName() method.
-While it's not enforced, it's highly recommended that this is "a test method within a test case class" within a test module.
-Example is: "module.Class.test\method". - · args: not used
+- uri: a single test reference, that is "a test method within a test case class" within a test module.
+Example is: "./tests/foo.py:ClassFoo.test\bar".

+- · args: not used

-· kwargs: not used
+- · kwargs: not used